Summer picnics and wildlife at Lydford Gorge

 Whether you have a whole day to take your time and fully explore the gorge or whether you only want a short walk and somewhere peaceful to rest - the gorge can provide it all.

-The orchard has lots of space to spread picnic blankets and a children’s play area to tire the younger ones out with a zip wire and climbing frames.
-Being close to the Devil’s Cauldron car park you can picnic before or after your walk.
-Or even half way round if you start your walk at the Waterfall entrance.
-The orchard is a great place to spot dragonflies and damselflies zipping about, and a wander through the long grass will get the grasshoppers leaping out of your way.
+The orchard has lots of space to spread picnic blankets and a children’s play area to tire the younger ones out.
+Find the orchard at the Devil‘s Cauldron entrance a short walk from the car park.
+Look out for dragonflies and damselflies zipping about, and a wander through the long grass will get the grasshoppers leaping out of your way.

-The Pixie Glen picnic area is a secluded spot down in the gorge, off the main track just before you reach the Devil’s Cauldron.
-Here there are picnic tables sheltering under the canopy of Oaks, a good place to see what woodland wildlife appears when you are patient.
+The Pixie Glen picnic area is a secluded spot down in the gorge – a short way off the main track just before you reach the Devil’s Cauldron.
+Here there are picnic tables sheltering under the trees.
+A good place to see what woodland wildlife appears when you are patient.